justaszie/weight-tracker/README.md

 **Demo credentials**
 - Email: `wtdemo@justas.tech`
-- Pwd: `demo1`
+- Password: `demo1`

 > **Note on Google Fit Integration:**
 The credentials above give access to **demo mode** where you can try the features using a mock data source instead of real Google Fit API data.
-The app is currently in the testing phase on Google’s platform, so it can access a user’s Google Fit data only if that user is part of the testing group.
-I can add users to the testing group and create accounts on the app upon request (please mention your gmail address): [contact me]((#contact-me)).
+The app is currently in the testing phase on Google’s platform, so only the testing group users can access their Google Fit data using this app.
+I can add users to the testing group and provide app credentials upon request - [contact me](#contact-me) (please mention your gmail address).
 Alternatively, the complete app with Google Fit integration can be run and tested [locally](#running-the-project-locally).

 ---

+## Summary (for Hiring Teams)
+- **Scope**: Full-stack SPA (React + Typescript frontend and Python/FastAPI backend) with Google OAuth 2.0 + Google Fit API integration.
+- **Architecture**: REST APIs, protocol-based interfaces, dependency injection, modular architecture, demo mode.
+- **Quality**: 85%+ unit test coverage, full business logic coverage via integration tests, static type checking, linting/formatting via pre-commit, GitHub Actions CI.
+- **Deployment**: Backend on Koyeb, frontend on Cloudflare Pages, Supabase for Auth + PostgreSQL.
+- **Security & Auth**: JWT-based auth via Supabase for frontend and APIs, secure Google OAuth 2.0 token storage/refresh to access Google data.

 ## Project Overview

 ### Why This Project?

-I built this application to solve a personal need and because it presented some advanced tech challenges important in full-stack application development.
-1. **Personal problem** - When tracking progress on weight goals it's more productive to look at weekly averages and trends, rather than day-to-day fluctuations.
-The Google Fit mobile app is useful to log the weight and have a quick overview but not enoughto analyze trends.
-I haven't found any app that does it conveniently.
+I built this project because it:
+1. **Solves a real problem** – When tracking weight, weekly averages and trends are more helpful than daily fluctuations.
+Google Fit and similar apps are good for logging data but don't provide convenient interface for such analysis.
-2. **Tech Challenges** - secure OAuth 2.0 auth flow with Google, fetching, processing and storing real-world data from Google Fit API, React SPA powered by REST APIs, automated testing, production deployment.
+2. **Presents advanced full-stack challenges** – Secure OAuth 2.0 with Google, fetching and processing real-world data from 3rd party APIs, a React SPA powered by REST APIs, analytics on time-series data, automated testing, and production deployment.

 ### Learning Outcomes
-This is the first full-stack project that I shipped to production.
-It taught me many valuable skills to be used in the next projects.
+This is the first full-stack application I shipped to production.
+It helped me build various skills such as:

-- **Building full-stack apps** (Single Page Application) with Python/FastAPI backend and React frontend
+- **Full-stack development** – React + TypeScript SPA frontend with a Python/FastAPI backend.
-- **OAuth 2.0** flow implementation to get access to user's Google Fit data
+- **OAuth 2.0** – Implementing the flow to get access to user’s Google Fit data.
-- **API design** following REST principles
+- **API design** – REST endpoints with clear responsibilities and versioning.
-- **Database design and querying** with PostgreSQL and SQLModel
+- **Database design and usage** – PostgreSQL + SQLModel for relational data.
-- **Version Control** with remote Github repo, commit and PR hygiene
+- **Clean code principles** – modular architecture, DRY and SOLID (see [Best Practices](#design-patterns--best-practices)).
-- **CI/CD practices** including pre-commit hooks for code quality and automated testing
+- **CI/CD** – GitHub Actions, pre-commit hooks, and thorough automated tests.
-- **Type safety** with Python type hints (mypy) and TypeScript
+- **Type safety** – Python type hints + mypy, and TypeScript for the frontend.
-- **Cloud deployment** on modern platforms: Koyeb (backend) and Cloudlfare Pages (frontend)
+- **Cloud deployment** – Koyeb (backend) and Cloudflare Pages (frontend), Supabase for managed PostgreSQL + Auth.

-### AI tools
-Since learning was the main goal, the codebase was written manually. **No AI code generation was used**, except help with debugging and evaluating my own code.
-Drafts of the UI design were generated using [v0](https://v0.app/chat/simple-weight-tracker-design-ouWpH9FyHKR?ref=KSHPPZ) but I used them just as a visual inspiration and wrote the code from scratch myself.

 ---